Questions & Answers

 We've seen studies, articles & rankings on a variety of platforms, but never in one place with a formula that suggests which years are better and why.
 We are aware that this is not an exact science, but not much is when car shopping.
 At the very least, we hope that this site helps car shoppers to be aware of how different makes and model depreciate before making their purchase in order to get the best "bang for the buck."
 Who doesn't want to get the most value out of any purchase?

 Should I buy a new or used car?

 Buying new with rebates, paying cash, properly maintaining then holding for the lifetime of the vehicle is the best financial approach.
-However, we are not all Warren Buffet.
-Auto technology changes, families grow, models feel stale, maybe it's just time for something different or one of a million other reasons that we switch vehicles every so often.
+However, that doesn't always fit in with real life.
+Auto tech and safety is constantly evolving, families sizes change, models feel stale, maybe it's just time for something different or one of a million other reasons that we switch vehicles every so often.
 In our opinion, buying a used car at the right time can help you fulfill whatever that purpose is for a lot less money than purchasing new every few years.